zoranbosnjak/asterix-specs/website/templates/struct.md

 Basic principles of asterix are described in the
 [part 1 document](https://www.eurocontrol.int/publication/eurocontrol-specification-surveillance-data-exchange-part-i).
-This project reuses the definitions and vocabulary as much as possible.
+This project reuses the definitions and vocabulary to the maximum possible extent.

 ## Example